Readers & Thinkers: The 2022 Nobel Prize in Economics: You’re thinking of this place all wrong – the money’s not here – [its] in Joe’s house…

 read moreReaders & Thinkers: The 2022 Nobel Prize in Economics.
 Prediction

 Dear All: This week begins the annual announcement of Nobel Prizes in a variety of fields.
 The economics Nobel prize will be announced on October 10, 2022 (Columbus Day).
-Last Year’s Winner The Nobel Prize for Economic Sciences for 2021 was announced today, October 11, 2021.
-It went to David Card, Josh Angrist, and Guido Imbens “for their methodological contributions to the analysis of causal relationships”.
+Last Year’s Winner Last year’s prize went to David Card, Josh Angrist, and Guido Imbens “for their methodological contributions to the analysis of causal relationships”.
 Who will win in 2022?
 As I’ve said before, it’s just too hard to predict anymore so I don’t try.
-Having said that, the Nobel...
+Having said that, the Nobel Committee might award it to someone in international economics...

 read moreReaders & Thinkers: The 2021 Nobel Prize in Economics.
 E’ Solo Un Trucco